sekarmk03/sekarmk03/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Love to explore new technologies and develop software solutions.\
-🎓 &nbsp;Currently Computer Science at Universitas Pendidikan Indonesia.\
+🎓 &nbsp;Final year Computer Science student at Universitas Pendidikan Indonesia.\
 🌱 &nbsp;On learning about Back-End Development and Cloud Technologies.\
 ✍️ &nbsp;Like to watch bstation and read manga.\
 💬 &nbsp;Feel free to reach me out to discuss about anything.\
 ✉️ &nbsp;Shoot me an email at sekarmadu99@gmail.com!
-I'll try to respond asap.\
+I'll try to respond asap.

 📄 &nbsp;Please have a look at my [Resume](https://drive.google.com/file/d/1kPNZ0J9btD9S31TY_bKe_jfAfHc6_2_C/view?usp=sharing) for my updated data.